Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 The suffix `.nip.io` makes use of the free [nip.io](https://nip.io/) DNS service so that any requests to this host name will resolve to your VM. `quickstart` is arbitrary so you can choose your own VM name.

-Now that you've determined `ingressHostName`, use it to configure the Entando Application.
+Now that you've determined `ingressHostName`, use it to configure the Villanova Application.

 1. Download the template `entando-app.yaml`.